How to Sign In

 I do not see the SSO button

 - SSO is not configured for your company.
-Ask your company admin to set up SSO in Settings > Single Sign-On.
+Ask your company admin to set up SSO from the avatar menu > Company Settings > Single Sign-On > Configure SSO.
 See Setting Up SSO for details.

 - Your domain is not verified.
 SSO is tied to your company’s verified email domain.
 Your admin needs to complete domain verification before SSO becomes available.